HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	In Swift, the `#available` syntax is used to conditionally check whether a certain API or feature is available on the current platform or version of iOS, macOS, or other platforms supported by Swift.
+	The `#available` syntax in Swift is used to safely check the OS or platform version at runtime before running code that may only be supported in newer system versions.
+It helps us prevent crashes from calling APIs that aren't available on older versions of iOS, macOS, or other platforms.

-	The `#available` syntax allows us to write code that can handle different versions of the operating system or platform, while still taking advantage of new features or APIs when they are available.
 	Here's an example:

 	```swift
 	if #available(iOS 14, macOS 11, *) {